NoraSoft-Package/Monster-Starter--Express-React/README.md

 > Server runs on http://localhost:5000 and client on http://localhost:3000

+## Some Features

+* server file is made to run the server

+* app file is made to run all the codes the app need it

+* routes/api.js file is made to contains all the API routes in your application

+* route/client.js file tells to the server to lets the app run your public folder as a frontend to your application [learn more](#production-time)

 ## Don't forget!!
 the app have a fake controller, model, route for just explain or remember the codes.